eletoo/optimization_algorithms/README.md

 # optimization_algorithms
-Project related to the Optimization Algorithm course at UniBS
+Project related to the Optimization Algorithms course at UniBS